 Once you know the time, location, and type of service, then the most important rule of thumb is to practice kindness and courtesy.
 This means you should respect the wishes of the family, that you should observe the hours that have been set, and that you should dress appropriately.

 If the family has made specific requests about attire (i.e. no black, casual, etc.), it will be noted in the deceased’s obituary.

 However, there are a few other guidelines that you need to be aware of when you’re attending a funeral.

 If there is a visitation before the funeral, you can pay your respect to the deceased and offer the grieving family your sympathy.
 Visitations are usually held at the funeral home, and the time and duration of the visitation is posted in the deceased’s obituary.

 As soon as you get the visitation, be sure to sign the guest register and speak with the bereaved family first.
 If this is the first time you’re meeting them, introduce yourself and tell them how you’re associated with their loved one.

 Otherwise, greet them quietly and offer them your condolences.
 If the visitation or funeral service includes a viewing, you are free to decide whether you are comfortable viewing the deceased (no one will judge you if you’re not).

 With the funeral service itself, be sure to give yourself adequate time so that you will be seated before the service begins.
 Bear in mind that the first few rows are typically reserved for the immediate family of the deceased.
 If the service is held graveside, the chairs that are set up are for the immediate family as well.

-For more information about Millennial expectations at funeral homes in Sterling Heights, MI, our compassionate and experienced staff at Lee-Ellena Funeral Home can help.
+For more information about funeral etiquette at funeral homes in Macomb, MI, our compassionate and experienced staff at Lee-Ellena Funeral Home can help.